 2. Make protein a priority

-If you're waking up sluggish and are having mince pies, potatoes and bread to keep you going, chances are you could benefit from some extra protein to give you energy, help you recover from Thanksgiving overeating and help reduce further cravings.
+If you’re waking up sluggish and are having English mince pies, potatoes and bread to keep you going, chances are you could benefit from some extra protein to give you energy, help you recover from Thanksgiving overeating and help reduce further cravings.

 Add extra egg, fish or turkey with your main meals or add nuts, seeds and tofu if you’re vegetarian/ vegan.
 Aim that at least ¼ of your meal is protein to help restore the balance on the plate.